 All civil law countries require proof of legal capacity to enter into a marriage contract in the form of certification by competent authority that no impediment exists to the marriage.
 No such document exists in the United States.
 Unless the foreign authorities will allow such a statement to be executed before one of their consular officials in the United States, it will be necessary for the parties to a prospective marriage abroad to execute an affidavit at the American embassy or consulate in the country in which the marriage will occur stating that they are free to marry.

 This is called an affidavit of eligibility to marry and there's a fee for the American consular officer's certification of the affidavit.
 Some countries also require witnesses who will execute affidavits indicating that the parties are free to marry.

 Many countries, unlike the United States, require blood tests.
 Some countries also require that documents presented to the marriage registrar be translated into the native language of that country.

 In some countries, marriage to a national of that country will automatically make the spouse either a citizen of that country or eligible to become naturalized in that country expeditiously.
 The automatic acquisition of a second nationality will not affect U.S. citizenship.
 However, naturalization in a foreign country on one's own application or the application of a duly authorized agent may cause the loss of American citizenship.
 Persons planning to apply for a foreign nationality should contact an American embassy or consulate for further information.

 Marriage to a Foreign Spouse

-Information on obtaining a visa for a foreign spouse may be obtained from any office of the Bureau of Citizenship and Immigration Services in the Department of Homeland Security, U.S. embassies and consulates abroad, or the Department of State Visa Office, Washington, DC 20520-0113.
+Information on obtaining a visa for a foreign spouse may be obtained from any office of the Bureau of Citizenship and Immigration Services in the Department of Homeland Security, U.S. embassies and consulates abroad, or the Department of State Visa Office in Washington, D.C.
 General information regarding visas may be obtained by calling the Visa Office at 202-663-1225.

 Questions About Getting Married in Another Country Legally?
 Get Effective Legal Help Today